Your things that last

-If you’ve been following Buy Me Once closely, you’ll know that this has been a year of change.
+If you’ve been following Buy Me Once closely, you’ll know that this last little while has been a period of change.
 We have been working with our customers to try and better understand and communicate the power of long-lasting products.

 One of the things we did was to put together a survey.
 We asked directly: what are the products you love the most?
 We wanted to know how long your things had lasted, why you thought they lasted so long, and what those products meant to you.